 A dental crown is a common restoration used to repair a tooth that has significantly broken down.
 It fits over the remaining tooth structure and looks like a natural tooth.
 The dental crown is designed to protect and strengthen a tooth that is unstable to prevent continued damage, toothache, or eventual tooth loss.

 Dental crowns are indirect restorations, which means we rely on a local dental laboratory to create them.
-When your dental crown is complete, we will have you back to our Charlotte, NC dental office to place the final restoration.
+When your dental crown is complete, we will have you back to one of our Charlotte, NC dental offices to place the final restoration.

 When should I consider getting a tooth crown?

 It’s not unusual for people to have large fillings in their back molars.
 Over time, the fillings begin to fracture.
 These large fillings leave very little of the natural tooth structure intact, so replacing the filling isn’t an option.

 A dental crown is your best bet for repairing the tooth—and preventing further damage.

 Crowns can also be used to “cap” teeth that are worn, oddly shaped or discolored.
 Dental crowns are made to match the color of your natural teeth, so they blend in perfectly.

 Teeth grinding that leads to wear or fractures may require dental crowns to restore the bite and chewing function.
 Worn teeth often feel sensitive, and a dental crown will alleviate sensitivity.

 Dental crowns also anchor dental bridges in place.